Centuries-old Cartoon Captures England’s True Feelings About France

-“I fart in your general direction,” a haughty Frenchman (played by John Cleese) shouts at a not so merry band of Englishmen looking for the Holy Grail in the Monty Python movie of that name.
+“I fart in your general direction,” a haughty Frenchman (of course played by John Cleese) shouts at a not so merry band of Englishmen looking for the Holy Grail in the Monty Python movie of that name.
 That insult could have been inspired by this hand-coloured etching, although the ‘leavings’ are aimed in the opposite direction.

 This caricature, dating from 1793, is called ‘A New Map of England and France.
 The French Invasion; – or – John Bull Bombarding the Bum-Boats’.
 It deals with the then very acute British fear of a French invasion.
-At that moment in time, France was raging with a revolutionary fervour, perhaps comparable to Iran at the height of their respective revolutions.
+At the time, France’s revolution was in a highly combustible state, perhaps comparable to Soviet Russia or Islamic Iran at the height of their respective revolutions.
 Not without cause, revolutionary France feared its neighbours would attempt to restore the old order.
 Not without cause, France’s neighbours feared it would attempt to export its revolution.

 Both preceding quotes were taken from a catalog accompanying an exhibit at London’s Tate Museum in 2000, entitled: ‘James Gillray: The Art of Caricature.’
 This James Gillray (1757-1815) etched bitingly satirical caricatures of contemporary political and social issues.
 Most of his baroque-ish, Rubenesque work was published between 1792 and 1810.
 He is considered a major influence on caricaturists to this day.

-As with many British observers of the French Revolution, Gillray’s initial sympathies for the French Revolution turned anti-revolutionary and conservative in response to its excesses.
-This map falls into the category of his Anti-Jacobin caricatures, glorifying John Bull – although that British archetype is equated here with George III, much-berated by Gillray.
+As with many British observers of the French Revolution, Gillray’s initial sympathies reversed in response to its excesses, and turned anti-revolutionary and conservative.
+This map falls into the category of his Anti-Jacobin caricatures, glorifying John Bull – although that British archetype is equated here with George III, otherwise much berated by Gillray.
 Although he mostly toed the Tory party line, his instincts as a free-lancer ensured that his wit lashed out at an oecumenical selection of political targets.

 The end of Gillray’s career was brought on by failing eyesight, which encouraged desperation, drink and eventually madness.
 He died in 1815 – just 17 days before Napoleon’s defeat at Waterloo – and is buried in St James’s Church in Piccadilly.